mantidproject/mantid/docs/source/algorithms/Q1DWeighted-v1.rst

 I/O
 ---

-The input to this algorithm must be a histogram with common wavelength bins for each pixel, or a monochromatic workspace with different sample in each bin.
+The input to this algorithm must be a histogram with common wavelength bins for each pixel, or a monochromatic workspace with a different sample or kinetic frame in each bin.
+In this case the workspace must not be in units of wavelength, but the wavelength must be present in the sample logs.
 The output will be a distribution though.

 Additional options